jacquesbh/installer/README.md

 This command creates a simple directory named `doc` with a file `README.md`.

 The idea is to use _Easybook_ for generate the documentation in PDF or website formats.

+## system.xml & adminhtml.xml

+You can generate those files but you need to edit them after.
+It's customized samples.